 “Paper as-builts are old-school and going away,” he said.
 “Through the detailed documentation OpenSpace provides, we have a true as-built, which is better for maintenance and the owner at the end.”

-U.S. Engineering is also using OpenSpace’s Progress Tracking to automatically generate percent completes for sheet metal installation, which facilitates monthly pay applications and saves time.
+U.S. Engineering is also using OpenSpace Track, robust progress tracking technology that automatically generates percent completes for sheet metal installation—which in turn facilitates monthly pay applications and saves time.
 Lucks also thinks it benefits Superintendents by helping them understand if teams are falling behind.

 Finally, Lucks is using OpenSpace’s 3D scanning capabilities to scan electrical and ductwork near ceilings in order to measure them at a later time—without having to climb a ladder or use a tape measure.
 Since this comes up frequently, it saves time for him.